-I believed that I created art to escape.
-Now, this idea seems foolhardy.
-Escapism in my life has been destructive, it kept me at a standstill.
-By making artwork I propel myself forward, I progress.
-In delving headfirst into my dreams and memories, the sculptures I create become a catalyst for my experience.
-My work tests the malleability of metals and wood, as combating the rigidity of these materials to create organic, abstracted forms is a worthy challenge.
+Delving headfirst into my dreams and memories, the sculptures I create become a catalyst for my experience.
+My work tests the malleability of metals and wood, as combating the rigidity of these materials to create organic, abstracted forms is a worthy challenge and thrilling exertion.
 The sculptures I create take on mixes of figurative and biomorphic shapes that incorporate elements of violence, movement, and tension.
 I gravitate towards these motifs for their ability to elicit strong physical, mental, and emotional reactions.
-Spears piercing a body, genitalia formed from steel, displaying the metamorphosis of a body: all of these are my past solutions for representing my state of being, reactions, and dreams in a physical state.
-Bringing these inner presences of my mind to the surface and revealing them to an audience brings both anxiety and relief, it’s like taking a gut punch with a smile.
-Through gritted teeth and blooded hands, I brush aside the want to escape and find validation through producing.
+Spears piercing a body; genitalia formed from steel; strange creatures swaying in the wind: all of these are past solutions for representing my state of being.
+Displaying my work brings both anxiety and relief, it’s taking a gut punch with a smile.
+Through gritted teeth and blooded hands, I find validation through production.